Procedure Guide ·Cat Blood Panel ·2026

 Annual Screening Not Covered

-Routine bloodwork on a healthy cat is wellness care — excluded from standard accident/illness policies.
-The same CBC + chemistry ordered because your cat is vomiting is a covered diagnostic.
-The reason determines coverage, not the test itself.
+Routine bloodwork is wellness care - excluded from accident/illness policies.
+Same test ordered for vomiting is covered.
+Reason determines coverage, not the test.

 Red flag · Deductible